zvada/technology/docs/release/cut-sw-release.md

 ### Step 3: Test Pre-Release on the Madison ITB site

 Test the pre-release on the Madison ITB by following the [ITB pre-release testing instructions](/release/itb-testing/).
+If you not local to Madison, consult the release manager for the designated person to do this testing.

 ### Step 4: Regenerate the build repositories